Who is Arthur Fillmore?

 Cross Border State Sales and Use Taxation After South Dakota v.
 Wayfair: A New Paradigm for E-Commerce

-AEGIS Law attorneys Norman Newmark (bio) and Rochelle Walk (bio) and Robert Willeford Jr. of Anders CPA (Director - State and Local Tax) have published an article in The Business, Entrepreneurship & Tax Law Review of [...]
+AEGIS Law attorney Rochelle Walk (bio) and Robert Willeford Jr. of Anders CPA (Director - State and Local Tax) and Norman Newmark have published an article in The Business, Entrepreneurship & Tax Law Review of [...]